NINAnor/computer-vision-workshop/01_classification/README.md

 ## 01 Dataset information

 The dataset which has been chosen can be found [here](https://www.kaggle.com/datasets/shaunthesheep/microsoft-catsvsdogs-dataset).
+The dataset consists of 25.000 images of cats and dogs.
 Inside the folder `PetImages` there are two folders which is called `Cat` and `Dog`.
-This is all the information we need to prepare the dataset for training.
+The dataset is split into two folders: `Cat` and `Dog`.
+Inside the folder `Cat` there are 12.500 images of cats and inside the folder `Dog` there are 12.500 images of dogs.

 In computer vision there is something called augmentations and/or transformations.
 The purpose with transformations is to augment the dataset in order to increase the generalization of the model.
 This is done by applying random transformations to the images in the dataset.
 The transformations can be applied to the training dataset, but not to the validation dataset.
 The validation dataset should be kept as close to the original dataset as possible.